chri3i/Tinvaak2/README.md

 ### Controller Setup

-Please follow this excellent guide by ShadesOfDawn and Chri3i for setting up a controller with Tinvaak.
+Please follow this [excellent guide by ShadesOfDawn and Chri3i](https://github.com/chri3i/Gamepad-Guide-by-ShadesOfDawn-and-me) for setting up a controller with Tinvaak.
+Antimicro is included with the list to allow for Engarde compatability.

 ### Ultrawide Options